 Clients may benefit from Mark’s long and high-quality track record running European and global smaller company strategies.
 He has a tried and tested approach that is enhanced by his ability to draw on a range of expert investment knowledge and resources at Jupiter.

 Mark Heslop Jupiter in September 2019 as a European equity manager and smaller companies specialist.
 Prior to joining Jupiter, Mark was an equity fund manager at Colombia Threadneedle for 11 years where he managed a global smaller companies fund and a European smaller companies fund.
 He began his investment career as a chemicals and industrials analyst at Citi in 1999.

 Mark is joined in Jupiter’s wider European equities team by colleagues Mark Nichols (Fund Manager), Sohil Chotai (Assistant Fund Manager), and Greg Herbert (Fund Manager).

 Key Fund Literature

-Note from the Investment Floor - ‘Leverage, Momentum and Narrative’
+Note from the Investment Floor - Can the US decarbonise its energy?

 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
 The fund invests in smaller companies, which can be less liquid than investments in larger companies and can have fewer resources than larger companies to cope with unexpected adverse events.
 As such price fluctuations may have a greater impact on the fund.
 In difficult market conditions, it may be harder for the manager to sell assets at the quoted price, which could have a negative impact on performance.
 This fund can invest more than 35% of its value in securities issued or guaranteed by an EEA state.